It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 And this has been long coming.

-Uh, by the way, uh, ladies and gentlemen, now that Obama has told the Russians to stop their advance in Georgia, and that the Governor Tim Kane of Virginia says that the Russians have indeed stopped their advance because Obama asked them to, even though they haven't stopped their advance yet.
+By the way, ladies and gentlemen, now that Obama has told the Russians to stop their advance in Georgia, and that Governor Tim Kaine of Virginia says that the Russians have indeed stopped their advance because Obama asked them to, even though they haven't stopped their advance yet, the next thing that Obama needs to do is to tell the Russians to get out of the North Pole.

 The Russians have just said it's ours.

-But those resources don't belong to them.
+But those resources don't belong to this.

 And again, there's nothing out there that's going to replace oil.

-Now, I mentioned the top of the program, there's a lot of stuff on the table today.
+Now, I mentioned at the top of the program, there's a lot of stuff on the table today.

-One of the one of the things is the Olympics.
+One of the things is the Olympics.

 There's no question about it.